Skip to main content

 Other ideas to use identifiers

 Other examples include passing a hashed version of a credit card number as an identifier.
-This way, you can prevent cases where two different customers try to get a discount when paying with the same credit card.
+This way, we can prevent cases where two different customers try to get a discount when paying with the same credit card.

 Other ways to prevent fraud